e-lopezc/cloud-resume-challenge/README.md

 I believe is a great idea to learn aws services like s3, lambda, cloudfront, api gateway, route 53 and also infrastructure as code using terraform.

+The S3 module creates a bucket and pull the source of my cv to host it.